-Apart from my husband Dylan, Teff is the love of my life.
+Teff - the love of my life!
 I'm obsessed by its flavour and the effect it has on my tummy.
-Six years ago when I first started down the road to clearing up my lifelong IBS for good, teff came into my life like an angel!
+Years ago when I first started down the road to clearing up my lifelong IBS for good, teff came into my life like an angel!
 Due to its super high quantity of insoluble fibre per cup it made a very quick impact on my gut.
 Now, not a day goes by where I don't eat it.
 Along with being a great source of fibre it's also a good source of magnesium, calcium and iron - minerals essential for female health.
 And not only that, because it's a source of prebiotic fibre, it feeds the good bacteria in our guts enabling them to grow more good bacteria.
 No wonder my tummy changed shape and didn't bloat like it used to pre teff.

 I'm always developing new ways to get teff into the food my tummy now depends on and that's how this recipe came about!
 Bananas are also a great source of prebiotic fibre so with the idea to create a kind of prebiotic loaf I mixed bananas with teff and some other bits and pieces to make a super nutritious alternative to regular bread or a breakfast muffin!